usourabh/Blockerium/Readme.txt

+# BLOCKERIUM (WEBSITE BLOCKER)
-To check the script first copy the host file dont make direct changes in c files
+To check the script first copy the host file dont make direct changes in c files FIRST TEST THAN RUN THE SCRIPT